PipeOpsHQ/pipeops-k8-agent/docs/getting-started/faq.md

 **Why dynamic discovery?** Different Kubernetes distributions (K3s, managed clusters, vanilla K8s) deploy Prometheus with different service names.
 The agent detects the actual service name and port automatically.

 Other services (Grafana, Loki, OpenCost) are discovered once at startup because they don't need to be included in heartbeat messages.

+**Note**: This only happens if you've installed the monitoring stack.
+If you haven't enabled monitoring, you won't see these logs.

 ### Q: Can I disable these periodic logs?